 Enjoy a picnic at High Park

-High Park is Toronto’s largest public park, and is a great place to spend a day outside.
-Walk along all the paths, play with the dogs at the dog park, visit the zoo, or just chill out with a picnic.
+High Park is Toronto’s largest public park and is a great place to spend a day outside.
+Walk along all the paths, play with the dogs at the dog park, visit the zoo, or just chill out on a picnic.
 High Park is a mini escape in the city and is a great way to spend a summer day.